Day 10 – Elk Ridge to Leadville – Segment 8

 I settle in, shower, and take a walk out of town to investigate the local Pizza Hut.

-Along the way, I spy this liquor store that has a fully-functioning drive-thru window.
-Along the way, I spy this liquor that has a fully-functioning drive-thru window.
+Along the way I spy this liquor store that has a fully-functioning drive-thru window.

 The Pizza Hut has a buffet.

-The walk back to the hostel feels much longer this time, now that I’ve gained ten pounds of pizza.
+The walk to the hostel feels much longer on the return, now that I’ve gained ten pounds of pizza.

-There at the hostel this evening I meet a middle-aged couple doing a section hike of The Continental Divide Trail – Richard and Carolyn.
+In the evening I meet a middle-aged couple doing a section hike of The Continental Divide Trail – Richard and Carolyn.
 We get acquainted and have a nice time “talking trail” into the night, over a large table with maps strewn all about it.
-Fingers trace squiggly lines this way and that, as we talk of of CDT routes and guidebooks and rains and peaks and treelines and marmots.
+Fingers trace squiggly lines this way and that, as we talk of CDT routes and guidebooks and rains and peaks and treelines and marmots.